britram/taps-transports/draft-ietf-taps-transports.md

 - non-reliable delivery,
 - unordered delivery,
 - error detection (implemented using a segment checksum to verify delivery to the correct endpoint and integrity of the data; optional for IPv4 and optional under specific conditions for IPv6 where all or none of the payload data is protected),
-- support of IPv6 jumbograms. <!-- editors note: not mentioned in the protocol description.
-Is this a feature?
-Does the application care about this?-->

 ## Lightweight User Datagram Protocol (UDP-Lite)